 Does Drinking Alcohol Make Anxiety Worse?

-A drink from time to time is not harmful, but when people use drinking to deal with anxiety and panic, they can experience severe consequences.
-Like other frequently abused substances such as caffeine or cocaine, the combination of alcohol abuse, hangover, and withdrawal can lead to an increased risk of panic attacks.
-As a consequence, this kind of abuse can result in both an alcohol addiction and more severe anxiety and panic disorders.
+When people use drinking to deal with anxiety and panic, they can experience severe consequences even from drinking eventually.
+Like other frequently abused substances, the combination of alcohol abuse, hangover, and withdrawal can lead to an increased risk of panic attacks.
+As a consequence, this kind of abuse can result in both alcohol addiction and more severe anxiety and panic disorders.

 Anxiety and alcohol abuse – why does alcohol cause anxiety?

 Can alcohol cause anxiety?
 Absolutely.
 While some people use alcohol as self-medication, two theories explain the link between alcohol and panic disorders:

 - Tension reduction hypothesis: According to researchers, individuals who cannot cope with stress often become dependent on alcohol to reduce tension.
 But then, having temporarily experienced less anxiety after drinking alcohol, they begin to think that higher amounts of alcohol will help them deal with higher levels of stress.